bradyclifford/security/README.md

 * Indirect references can be used to concel internal keys
 * Surrogate key only adds further obfuscation; a `GUID` is a good example
   * GUID is slower than an integar and they take up more space

+# Cross Site Requiest Forgery (CSRF)
+Uses the cookie authentication for the domain site and sends a request to the same domain site.
+A legitimate request is reconstructed into one with malicious intent.

+The authenticated state of the victim is abused and the browser tricked into issuing the request.

+* Use Anti-forgery tokens